sohang3112/iit-madras-web-mtech-ai/trimester1/DA5301W_Python/exams/my_wrong_answers.md

 - Code: Problem 1-5 (4 marks each), Problem 6-8 (6 marks each) => $5*4 + 3*6 = 38$
     - OR AS THEY HAVE GRADED 100 actually correct / 233 marked wrong / 800 total

-Wrong answer marks deducted (7 marks actually correct / 14 marked wrong / 38 total):
+Wrong answer marks deducted (1 marks actually correct / 14 marked wrong / 38 total):
 - MCQ Q7,11 - 1x2 = 2 , x2 (accounting for explanations) - 4
 - MCQ Q16 **WRONG MARKING!** - 1 (they put it wrong so 0 according to them)
 - Code Problem 5 - 4 - *they gave 0%*
-- Code Problem 7 **WRONG MARKING!** - 6 *they actually gave 0%*
+- Code Problem 7 - 6 *they gave 0%*
 - Code Problem 8 - 6 marks, I passed 2/3 private tests, so *they gave 67 / 100*

 ## MCQ